Manley Hot Springs is located at the end of the Elliott Highway, 161 miles northwest of Fairbanks.

 A pocket of “Pioneer Alaska.”
 J.F.
 Karshner homesteaded here in 1902, about the same time the U.S. Army Signal Corps established a telegraph station nearby.

 Manley Roadhouse dates back to 1903, and is one of Alaska’s oldest original roadhouses from the gold rush era.
-Picnic area, playground and tent camping at park on the slough across from Manley Roadhouse.

 - Annual 4th of July celebration here, featuring a community feed and boat races on the slough.